Working in a design team

 “Having a good design process takes empathy, open discussions and clear alignment amongst not only designers but other stakeholders.”

 The easiest way to see if this balance is right is to check the team processes.
 By adding new steps, it needs to be very clear to all that it’ll take some considerable amount of time for everyone to adjust and to make that process run.
-Plus, it’s way easier to just add a new thing to do, a checklist to run through, a new tool to share the designs then to make the entire process slicker (or lean) as possible, understanding how people operate in you team and making the fine-tuning as you go.
+Plus, it’s way easier to just add a new thing to do, a checklist to run through, a new tool to share the designs than to make the entire process slicker (or lean) as possible, understanding how people operate in you team and making the fine-tuning as you go.
 This takes empathy, open discussions and clear alignment amongst not only designers but other stakeholders.

 What I miss